askap-vast/vast-tools/docs/components/pipeline.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/pipeline/#vasttools.pipeline.PipeAnalysis.run_two_epoch_analysis).

-Method to perform the two epoch analysis as detailed in [Mooley et al., 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...818..105M/abstract) to the provided `m` and `v` threshold values.
+Method to perform the two epoch analysis as detailed in [Mooley et al., 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...818..105M/abstract) to the provided `m` and `vs` threshold values.
 The entire `measurement_pairs_df` is analysed for any pair that exceed the two provided thresholds.

 The method returns a tuple containing two dataframes: the candidate sources and pairs.